Justin Steele: Draft and minor leagues

-The Chicago Cubs of Major League Baseball (MLB) selected Steele in the fifth round, 139th overall, of the 2014 MLB Draft.
+The Chicago Cubs of Major League Baseball (MLB) selected Steele in the fifth round, 139th overall, of the 2014 Major League Baseball draft.
 At the time, he had committed to play college baseball at the University of Southern Mississippi.
 He ultimately joined the Cubs on a $1 million signing bonus.
 He made his professional debut with the Rookie-level Arizona League Cubs, pitching to a 2.89 ERA with 25 strikeouts in 18 2/3 innings during the 2014 season.
 The next year, Steele made 10 starts for the Low-A Eugene Emeralds, with whom he went 3–1 with a 2.66 ERA and 38 strikeouts in 40 2/3 innings.
 In 2016, Steele was promoted to the Single-A South Bend Cubs of the Midwest League.
 He struggled at the start of the season, going 3-5 with a 6.17 ERA in his first nine games for South Bend, and was sent back to Eugene for June.
 He finished the season with a 5–7 record, 5.00 ERA, and 76 strikeouts in 77 1/3 innings across 19 starts.
 Most of Steele's troubles came from batted balls: his 3.48 Fielding Independent Pitching (FIP) was a significant improvement over his ERA, and hitters had a .383 batting average on balls in play against him that season.

-Steele started 2017 with the Myrtle Beach Pelicans, but had his season cut short in August due to injury which required Tommy John Surgery.
+Steele started 2017 with the Myrtle Beach Pelicans, but had his season cut short in August due to injury which required Tommy John surgery.
 In 20 starts prior to the injury, he went 6–7 with a 2.92 ERA.
 He returned from the injury in 2018 and pitched for the AZL Cubs, Myrtle Beach, and Double-A Tennessee Smokies, pitching to a combined 2–2 record with a 2.31 ERA in 11 starts.
 After the season, he played in the Arizona Fall League.
 The Cubs also added Steele to their 40-man roster after the season, in order to protect him from the Rule 5 draft.

 Steele returned to the Smokies in 2019, going 0–6 with a 5.59 ERA and 42 strikeouts over 11 starts.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.